jyztintan/tp/docs/UserGuide.md

     and will no longer be interpreted as a non-zero unsigned integer.
     Hence, below error message applies.
 - If `INDEX` is a **non-zero unsigned integer**, error message will be shown "Invalid command format..."
-- 💡 If you currently have a filtered list present, the index will be based on the filtered list.
+- 💡 If you currently have a filtered list after `filter` operations, the index will be based on the filtered list.
 - It is optional to edit any field (i.e, you can choose to edit any combination of fields so long there is **at least 1**).
 - The current information will be overwritten with the input provided.
 - When editing the `TAG`, all existing tags will be overwritten with the new tag(s) provided.
 If you want to edit the client to be both a buyer and seller, include both tags i.e. `t/Buyer t/Seller`.